Dr. Darci L. Gardner

 Book in Preparation

-Leveraging Irrationality: How Storytellers Exploit Cognitive Biases (under review)
+Leveraging Irrationality: How Storytellers Exploit Cognitive Biases (under revision)

 Annotated Critical Edition